What Should I Major In? What To Do When You're Undecided in College

 Still haven't decided what you want to study?
+What should I major in?
+What to do when you're undecided in college?
 Not a problem!
 Here's what you can do to help decide what major to take.
 Ask yourself these four questions and then read on:

 - What do you love?